About Coast

 Sales Development RepresentativeRemoteApply

-Staff Backend Software EngineerRemoteApply
+Very Senior to Staff Level Backend Software EngineerRemoteApply

-We know that applying for a new job requires a leap of faith so we’ve put together a brief summary of our key values below.
+We know that applying for a new job requires a leap of faith, so we’ve put together a brief summary of our key values below.
 These give a glimpse into what life is like at Coast and the type of company you’ll be helping to build.
-Our hope is that by sharing these values you feel informed, understand our process and are excited to apply.
+Our hope is that, by sharing these values, you feel informed, understand our process and are excited to apply.

 Our Key Values